fredgibbs/fredgibbs.github.io/courses/digital-futures-of-history/schedule.md

 READ: Ellen Lupton, _Thinking with Type_ (2nd edition).

 {% include alert.html class='warning' title='No class: Research Break' text="
-During this week, you'll pair up to research and work on a local spatial history research project.
-The idea (which we'll refine together as the date gets closer) is that everyone will pick a particular historic site or monument in ABQ that holds some interest for them.
-Using historic maps, newspapers, and city archives, we'll create micro-histories of these spaces, and then look at how they have helped shape the city as a whole and illustrate the story of ABQ's development over time.
+During this week, you'll work on a local spatial history research project.
+The idea (which we'll refine together as the date gets closer) is that everyone will pick a particular piece of public art in ABQ or on campus that holds some interest for them (I'll supply a list of options, so you don't have to find one yourself, but you can do something you already know about as well).
+Using local archives, especially the Center for Southwest Research in Zimmerman Library, we'll create small multi-media essays about art, the circumstances of its creation, public discussion---and, of course, critique.
 We'll discuss all the processes and requirements before fall break so you'll know exactly what to do.
 But it does take time, which is why you get a week to work on it.
 "%}